hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 | [`/present-proof/presentations/{id}`](/agent-api/#tag/Present-Proof/operation/updatePresentation) | PATCH | Updates an existing presentation proof record to, e.g., accept the request on the Holder/Prover side or accept the presentation on the Verifier side. | Verifier, Holder/Prover |

 :::info
-For more detailed information, please, check the full [PRISM Agent API](/agent-api).
+For more detailed information, please, check the full [Cloud Agent API](/agent-api).
 :::

 ## Verifier interactions

-This section describes the interactions available to the Verifier with the PRISM Agent.
+This section describes the interactions available to the Verifier with the Cloud Agent.

 ### Creating and sending a Presentation Request